tylermarshal/weather_the_trip/README.md

 ### API Setup

-Weather the Trip uses the Google Maps, Google Directions, Google Timezone, and Dark Sky Weather.
+Weather the Trip uses the Google Maps, Google Directions, Google Timezone, and Dark Sky Weather APIs.
 You will need to acquire a Google Maps API key https://developers.google.com/maps/documentation/embed/get-api-key and a Dark Sky API key https://darksky.net/dev.

 To safely add these to your project, you will need to setup Figaro: